 Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in San Jose05/06/2019Curtis Orton There are plenty faux wood window treatments available, but is there a difference between good faux wood shutters, like our Polywood® shutters, that will look nice for decades and faux wood shutters that seem to crack or chip in within a few years?
-The trick is to pay attention to the faux wood shutter’s construction and technicalities such as its durability, finish, and energy efficiency capabilities.
+The trick is to pay attention to the faux wood shutter’s construction and specifics such as its durability, finish, and energy efficiency potential.
 Quality faux wood doesn’t splinter, crack, chip or warp Any type of faux wood shutters look great when first hung.
-However, shutters that are made with inferior materials such as second-rate composites, vinyl-wrapped particleboards, or flimsy louvers may warp, snap, splinter, or yellow.
+However, shutters that are made with inferior materials such as second-rate composites, vinyl-wrapped particleboards, or flimsy louvers can start to warp, snap, splinter, or yellow.
 Inferior shutters definitely won’t hold up in heavily used rooms or in areas that have high heat, cold, or humidity.
 Quality faux wood, like Polywood, is made from solid compounds that won’t warp, yellow or fall apart.
 Its rigid design allows shutters to withstand bowing, splintering, cracking, and chipping, especially in humid or extreme temperature rooms.
-If you want to see if a faux wood plantation shutter makes the grade or not, just inspect the warranty.
+And while it may be tricky to know if a faux wood is a quality faux wood on first glance, you should always check the warranty.
 Businesses that show a lifetime guarantee will back their window treatments because they only use the best materials.
 Good faux wood is easy to clean Everyday maintenance will be similar for every faux wood window treatments.
 However, deep cleaning will pose different issues.
 Vinyl and comparable materials will soak up some liquid when scrubbed with spray cleaner.
 Other faux wood shutters may have surfaces that can trap dirt and stains so that they are more difficult to keep clean.
 Manufacturers that produce quality shutters understand that faux wood should be cleaning friendly.
-For example, Polywood has a finish that is simple to wipe down quickly, which makes your shutters seem like they were installed yesterday.
+For example, Polywood has a finish that is simple to wipe down quickly, which makes your shutters seem just as new as they did when they were installed.
 Good faux wood is also completely water resistant, so if any muck and grime gets on the shutter, it should wipe off with a wet cloth or spray cleaner.
-High quality faux wood is energy efficient When you shut your quality faux wood shutters, you should notice a quantifiable change in air flow and heat loss.
+High quality faux wood is energy efficient As you shut your quality faux wood shutters, you should notice a quantifiable change in air flow and heat loss.
 The solid louvers and impenetrable materials will help block UV rays that heats up a room and heat loss that can cool down the space.
 Top graded faux wood shutters, like Polywood shutters, will even go further in ensuring energy efficiency by adding in UV inhibitors and weather stripping.
 Window treatments crafted with a low quality composite doesn’t give you similar energy benefits.
 Those using cheap composites or hollow louvers will still promote heat loss.
 As time goes on, low quality shutters can begin to bow and leave gaps between the louvers.
 To see if you bought a cheaper faux wood is by finding its R-rating.
-The larger the number, the more energy efficient the shutter.
-Contact your San Jose shutters rep and pick a quality faux wood treatment Finding a high-caliber faux wood plantation shutter can sometimes feel like a struggle.
+The larger the number, the better the shutter is at energy efficiency.
+Contact your San Jose shutters rep and pick a quality faux wood treatment Finding a high-caliber faux wood plantation shutter can sometimes seem like a struggle.
 Good thing our Sunburst representatives can bring you all our faux wood options, so you can pick the perfect window treatment for your space.
 To set up a free in-home consultation, call 916-542-1305 today.